lhcb/starterkit-lessons/_episodes/01b-docker.md

 >
 {: .callout}

-> ## Logged in as root user?
->
-> The latest version of the Docker container should have solved this issue for Mac users.
-First try running git pull in the hackathon directory.
-If you still start out as root, you should switch to your user with:
->
-> ~~~
-> useradd username
-> su username
-> ~~~
-> {: .input}
->
-> You should see the appropriate log-on information when you change to the new user.
-Your home directory was already created and linked to a docker home directory if you used `--home`.
-{: .discussion}

 Building the whole stack the first time may take a lot of time, so you can optionally get a pre-built image with: